 Specification mentions:

-If the total number of missing data points become equal to or greater than the “minimum specified missing number of the Time Series Data” specified in missingData condition before the timer expires, a NOTIFY request shall be sent with missingDataList and currentMissingDataNr missingDataList and currentMissingDataNr included in the NOTIFY request.
+If the total number of missing data points become equal to or greater than the “minimum specified missing number of the Time Series Data” specified in missingData condition before the timer expires, a NOTIFY request shall be sent with missingDataList and currentMissingDataNr included in the NOTIFY request.

 The above procedure will result in the receiver of the notification to miss some missing data and sometimes receive redundant data.
 This is explained in the below example: